plasmonX/plasmonX/docs/source/input_file.rst

 **Minimal Input**

-**PlasmonX** provides the possibility to use default values to give the most user friendly experience.
+**plasmonX** provides the possibility to use default values to give the most user friendly experience.

-Here are some minimal input examples to get started quickly with **PlasmonX**.
+Here are some minimal input examples to get started quickly with **plasmonX**.
 Click on any of the following to jump directly to the corresponding configuration:

 - :ref:`Minimal Example -- Sodium <example_wfq_sodium>` (:math:`\omega\mathrm{FQ}`)